trimstray/nginx-admins-handbook/README.md

   >   - use meaningful naming conventions
   >   - simple is better than complex but complex is better than complicated

-  > Of course, the NGINX configuration code is not a programming language.
-All files are written in their own language or syntax so we should not overdo it, but I think it's worth sticking to the general rules and make your and other NGINX adminstrators life easier.
+  > Of course, the NGINX configuration code is a micro programming language.
+Some would say that NGINX's files are written in their own language or syntax so we should not overdo it.
+I think it's worth sticking to the general (programming) rules and make your and other NGINX adminstrators life easier.

 ###### Example